ethantan000/test-store-IG/README.md

 - **Styling**: The design uses Tailwind CSS with a dark theme and custom brand colours matching the original ViralGoods prototype.
 You can customise colours, fonts and spacing in `tailwind.config.ts`.
 - **Animations**: Framer Motion powers subtle interactions such as the product card tilt and confetti bursts when items are added to the cart.
 The `Hero` component uses radial gradient backgrounds animated via CSS keyframes.
 - **Data fetching**: Product data is loaded via server components.
 API routes return JSON for the product list, checkout session and admin actions.
 SWR or ISR can be added for caching.
 - **Accessibility & performance**: Interactive elements have descriptive ARIA labels, focus indicators and keyboard support.
 Images are lazy‑loaded via the Next.js `<Image>` component.
-A simple Google Analytics placeholder is provided in `analytics.ts` and can be wired up later.
+A simple placeholder for Google Analytics can be added later.

 ## Deployment